PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 Firing at a human, whose visual profile is an order of magnitude or two smaller than that of a tank, requires unerring accuracy on the part of the gunner.
 The following rules apply to all weapons fired with the Gunnery and Support Weapons skills (weapons fired with Artillery are completely incapable of sufficient precision to target an individual character).

- •Machine guns of all types are intended for area targets or suppressive fire rather than accuracy against point targets.
+ - Machine guns of all types are intended for area targets or suppressive fire rather than accuracy against point targets.
 However, they are conventional small-caliber firearms and thus are sufficiently accurate to suffer no penalties when fired against individual characters.

-•Flamethrowers are not officially intended for use against personnel.
+ - Flamethrowers are not officially intended for use against personnel.
 However, their hose-like nature makes adjusting aim easy enough that they suffer no penalties for use against personnel.

-•Squad support weapons, such as grenade launchers and man-portable rocket launchers, are intended for use against small vehicles or massed infantry.
+ - Squad support weapons, such as grenade launchers and man-portable rocket launchers, are intended for use against small vehicles or massed infantry.
 Accordingly, these weapons are less difficult to use against characters than larger ones are.
 An attack on a character with such a weapon incurs a –3 penalty.
 The same guidelines apply to light autocannons.

-• Anti-tank weapons, including ATGMs and cannons, are designed to engage significantly larger targets.
+ -  Anti-tank weapons, including ATGMs and cannons, are designed to engage significantly larger targets.
 Attacks on personnel with these vehicles suffer a –6 penalty. [why not just make attacks one range band worse?]
 Attacks on smaller passenger vehicles such as cars and SUVs suffer a –3 penalty.

- •Although outside the scope of these rules, weapons built to the even larger scale of structures or ships are completely incapable of targeting characters.
+ - Although outside the scope of these rules, weapons built to the even larger scale of structures or ships are completely incapable of targeting characters.
 This includes all aircraft-dropped bombs, torpedoes, cruise missiles, naval guns, and similar anti-ship or bombardment weapons.

 # Close Combat Attacks